FairAppeal

 Beacon Hill Property Taxes (Seattle): The 2026 Homeowner Guide

-Beacon Hill property taxes track Seattle’s 0.99 percent effective rate, but the King County mass-appraisal model misfires on Beacon Hill homes in distinctive ways.
-Here is how to spot it.
+Beacon Hill homes pay Seattle's roughly 0.99 percent effective rate, but King County's mass-appraisal model often misses Beacon Hill factors worth appealing.

 Beacon Hill is the long ridge running south of downtown, with light rail stations, panoramic views west to Seattle and east to the Cascades, and a diverse residential character.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Beacon Hill home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Beacon Hill home turns on neighborhood-level math.

 How are Beacon Hill property taxes calculated?